5roop/task13/README.md

 | classla/wav2vec2-large-slavic-parlaspeech-hr-lm | 0.282528 | 0.119994  |

 # Addendum 2022-06-10T08:01:50
 When trying to extract temporal data with parlaspeech model, I kept hitting the CPU memory limits.
-I finally had to resort to 15s of data, although when running it
+I finally had to resort to 15s of data, although when running it as a pure transcriber, I can fit up to

+# Addendum 2022-06-10T14:19:24

+The temporal data is quite good on small samples.
+On larger there is some jitter; some words are exactly timed, some are early, some late.